BenedictWilkins/pyfuncschedule/README.md

 foo() @ [uniform(0,1)]:*
 ```

 This will execute `foo()` at some time sampled uniformly in the interval `[0,1]`.
 The `uniform` function is called repeatedly to produce new random intervals.
 The function is called to produce its value at the moment of the last execution of `foo`.
-If the function call is the first element in the schedule, it will be called at time `0` (`foo` is not executed at this time).
+If the function call is the first element in the schedule, it will be called at time `0` (`foo` is typically not executed at this time).

-There are a number of useful built-in functions (see section TODO).

 ### Example 6 - Function Data